-Hysan believes continued engagement and communication are keys to build trust and understanding between the Company and its Stakeholders.
-We attach great importance to engaging our Stakeholders, including Shareholders, employees and investors, as well as the wider community, through effective channels to articulate our VMVs, to keep our Stakeholders informed about our business strategies and outlook, to understand their views and to address their concerns.
+Hysan believes that continued engagement and communication are keys to building trust and understanding between the Company and its Stakeholders.
+We attach great importance on engaging our Stakeholders, including Shareholders, employees, investors, and the wider community.
+Through various effective communication channels, we articulate our VMVs, keep our Stakeholders informed about our business strategies and outlook, understand their views and address their concerns.

-SHAREHOLDER ENGAGEMENT
+SHAREHOLDERS ENGAGEMENT

-Hysan maintains open and constructive dialogue with its Shareholders and provides them with the information necessary to make sound investment decisions.
+Hysan maintains an open and constructive dialogue with its Shareholders and provides them with the information necessary to make sound investment decisions.

 The importance of communication with Shareholders and investors of the Company has been recognized with the adoption of the Shareholder Communication Policy, which governs our framework for providing Shareholders with ready, equal and timely access to balanced and easily comprehensible information about the Company.
-The Shareholder Communication Policy was updated in 2022 to emphasize our commitment to enhancing communication with Stakeholders in a sustainable manner and to ensure its continued effectiveness.
+The Shareholder Communication Policy was updated in 2023 to emphasize our commitment to enhancing communication with Stakeholders sustainably in accordance with the expanded paperless regime under the Listing Rules.

-With the following measures in place, the Shareholder Communication Policy is considered to have been effectively implemented throughout the year ended 31 December 2022:
+With the following measures in place, the Shareholder Communication Policy is considered to have been effectively implemented throughout the year ended 31 December 2023:

-- Interim and annual results, the interim and annual reports and other corporate communications of the Company ("Corporate Communications")^{Note} are published in a timely manner on the Stock Exchange and Company's websites in accordance with the Listing Rules; - The 2022 AGM was held in a hybrid format to encourage Shareholder participation during COVID-19.
-Shareholders were given opportunities to meet the Directors and senior management and to raise questions via a real-time online portal.
-Details are set out in the "General Meetings" section below; - On-going engagement has been maintained with the media, analysts and institutional investors through various communication channels, despite the COVID-19 situation, e.g. news conferences and analyst briefings were held following the announcement of the 2021 final results and the 2022 interim results by live webcast.
-Questions were raised to the senior management through the online portal; - Press releases and presentation materials were posted on the Company's website to facilitate Stakeholders' understanding of the Group's latest developments and to promote transparency; - Shareholders with at least 5% of the total voting rights of all Shareholders can convene extraordinary general meetings; - Shareholders' enquiries are promptly addressed by the appropriate Board Committees or the Board, if necessary; - For the purpose of enhancing communication, all Shareholders are welcome to provide their feedback and views on various matters affecting the Company to the Directors or senior management through the Company Secretary; - Shareholders are encouraged to access our Corporate Communications electronically via the Company's website as an effective and more environmentally friendly communication channel; - Major nominee companies are invited to forward communication materials to Shareholders at our expense; and - Proxy advisors are proactively engaged on the latest corporate governance trends.
+- Interim and annual results, the interim and annual reports and other corporate communications of the Company ("Corporate Communications")^{Note} are published in a timely manner on the Stock Exchange and Company's websites in accordance with the Listing Rules; - The 2023 AGM was held in a hybrid format, which broadened the reach of the AGM to Shareholders who do not wish to attend in person or for oversea Shareholders who are not able to attend in person.
+Shareholders were given the opportunity to meet the Directors and senior management and to raise questions in person or via a real-time online portal.
+Please refer to the "General Meetings" section below for further details; - On-going engagement has been maintained with the media, analysts and institutional investors through various communication channels, e.g. news conferences and analyst briefings held following the announcement of the 2022 final results and the 2023 interim results through live webcasts, press conferences, and face-to-face meetings.
+Questions were raised to the senior management through both the online portal and during the press conferences;

+- Press releases and presentation materials were posted on the Company's website to facilitate Stakeholders' understanding of the Group's latest developments and to promote transparency; - Shareholders with at least 5% of the total voting rights of all Shareholders can convene extraordinary general meetings; - Shareholders' enquiries are promptly addressed by the appropriate Board Committees or the Board, if necessary; - For the purpose of enhancing communication, all Shareholders are welcome to provide their feedback and views on various matters affecting the Company to the Directors or senior management through the Company Secretary; - Shareholders are encouraged to access our Corporate Communications electronically via the Company's website as an effective and sustainable communication channel; - Major nominee companies are invited to forward communication materials to Shareholders at our expense; and - Proxy advisors are proactively engaged on the latest corporate governance trends.